Nauhaie/exam-grader-native/README.md

 ### config.json format

-Below is the minimal `config.json` required to start a project:
+Below is a minimal `config.json` required to start a project (other options stored in this file will be set from within the app):

 ```json
 {